-Trump says media, pollsters interfered in election
+Trump: ‘If you count the legal votes, I easily win’

 President Trump said Thursday night that the media, big tech and pollsters waged “election interference” against him in the election and proclaimed, “If you count the legal votes, I easily win.”

-Speaking at the White House for the first time since Election Night, Mr. Trump expressed concern that his vote totals in key undecided Demoractic-controlled states are being “white away in secret.”
+Speaking at the White House for the first time since Election Night, Mr. Trump expressed concern that his vote totals in key undecided Democratic-controlled states are being “whittled away in secret.”

 “They want to find out how many votes they need, and then they seem to find them,” the president said.